LucasZhengrui/ShoppingSystem_Lucas/README.md

 > * **2/5/2023** Now, we have added a login feature, and we could login if we have account that we signed up.
 >
 > * **3/5/2023** Now, we have added a logout button and a welcome message, and we could logout if we have logged in.
+>
+> * **4/5/2023** We rebuild the user model, in order to connect with Django's user management.
+Here is a basic version at the moment.